-For those of you considering dip application in your conformal coating process, the following are general guidelines to bear in mind when exploring this application method.
+For those of you considering dip applications in your conformal coating process, the following are general guidelines to bear in mind

-There are a number of variations of dip coating of PCBs.
-The most basic is the manual, by hand method.
-Then, variations of automated methods exist such as the “original” method (takes the general manual method and automates it through programming), batch systems as well as inline systems, and even selective dip coating equipment which eliminates the need for intense masking of sensitive components and other keep-out areas.
+There are a number of variations of dip coating methods for PCBs.
+The most basic is the manual (by hand) method.
+Others include variations of automated methods such as the “original” method (automated version of the manual method), batch systems as well as inline systems, and even selective dip coating equipment which eliminates the need for intense masking of sensitive components and other keep-out areas.

 Regardless of which method you use, these are some guidelines that you should follow.
-As always, these are general rules, so please ensure you are extremely safety-conscious when setting up a manual system or contact your equipment manufacturer for instructions for the specific model in use.
+As always, these are general rules, so please ensure you are extremely safety-conscious when setting up a manual system or contact your equipment manufacturer for instructions for the specific automated model you’re using.

-- Make Sure the PCB Is Thoroughly Cleaned
+- Make Sure the PCB Is Thoroughly Clean

 The circuit board should be clean of all flux residues, process oils and other contaminants to ensure the coating can properly adhere and flow during the operation.
 Inadequate cleaning can result in dewetting in contaminated areas or delaminating once the unit is in the field.

 Obviously, all masking must be done prior to coating set-up.
 Precision and consistency are key for this.
 For that reason, custom mask caps for these areas are recommended to maintain consistency to the unit as well as the convenience of use for the operator.